 Mrs. Coko had applied for MassHealth coverage of her care beginning January 10, 2016, but after her fair hearing, the transfer penalty was imposed delaying her coverage until August 7, 2016.
-At issue was whether the purpose of the cash and automobile transfers was to achieve MassHealth eligibility and whether the property transfer qualified for the so-called "caretaker child" exception for transfers to a child who lives with the nursing home resident for at least two years and by reason of the care she provides delays the nursing home placement by at least two years.
+At issue was whether the purpose of the cash and automobile transfers was to achieve MassHealth eligibility and whether the property transfer qualified for the so-called "caretaker child" exception for transfers to a child who lived with the nursing home resident for at least two years and by reason of the care she provided, delayed the nursing home placement by at least two years.

 Lack of Findings of Fact